Is Your Car Ready for a Road Trip?

 Check your battery

 Before a lengthy drive, you need to make sure your battery is juiced-up.
-Particularly during the summer, the heat can increase the rate in which the battery corrodes.
 (Find out how to test a car battery, step by step.)
 Batteries tend to have a lifespan of three to five years, so if your road trip falls somewhere within that timeframe, it’s best to get it changed before you and your family hit the road.
-Here’s what you should know about changing a car battery.

 Check your tire pressure

-Warm weather can really do a number on your tires.
-As the temperature rises, pressure increases, so you would have to let some air out of your tires.
-It’s best to get your tire pressure checked before you hit the road, as the more you drive, the more the pressure mounts.
+Extreme weather can really do a number on your tires.
+As the temperature rises, pressure increases—and vice versa.
+It’s best to get your tire pressure checked before you hit the road.
 Always keep a tire-pressure gauge with you in the car—they’re inexpensive to purchase.
 Also, make sure the pressure on your spare tire is sufficient, too.

 Check oil and other fluids

 If your car is due to be serviced for an oil check, be sure to do so prior to leaving on your road trip, rather than waiting until you return.
 The oil, after all, ensures your engine runs smoothly, so the oil has to be checked whether it is both sufficient, as well as clean.
-It’s pretty easy to do on your own (here’s what to look for when checking oil) but for extra precaution, bring it in to your dealer or a trusted mechanic.
+It’s pretty easy to do on your own, but for extra precaution, bring it in to your dealer or a trusted mechanic.
 While you’re there, have them check the transmission, radiator and brake fluids.

 Fill up on engine coolant